 Try this instead: There are lots of grain-free alternatives to pretty much anything you can think of, from chips and spaghetti to rice and beyond.
 Experiment, and you might be surprised at what you can find!
 Here’s a good place to start.

 No surprises here––we’re all pretty on board with the idea that sugar isn’t the best for your body.
 (And just to be clear, this includes sugar and sweeteners in all of forms: white sugar, brown sugar, high fructose corn syrup, artificial sweeteners, etc.) But why is it so bad for your gut bacteria?
 It’s all about balance.

-Most of the bacteria in your gut help your body out, but about 15% of the bacteria in there can have some negative impacts on your overall health.
+Most of the bacteria in your gut help support your body, but about 15% of the bacteria in there can have some negative impacts on your overall health.
 Most of the time this isn’t a problem, because as long as the good bacteria outweigh the bad by about six times, things tend to work pretty well.
 But if the balance of bacteria shifts, then that undesirable bacteria can start to have more of an effect, leaving you feeling less than your best.

 What does this have to do with sugar?
 Well, just like you, your bacteria have to eat.
 And they get their food from the food that you consume.
 While some foods are prebiotic, meaning that they break down into substances that feed the good bacteria in your body, others, including sugar, feed the bad guys.
-The more sugar or sweeteners you eat, the more they can grow, and eventually start reducing the amount of good bacteria, which has all kinds of effects on your body.2,3
+The more sugar or sweeteners you eat, the more they can grow, and eventually start crowding out the good bacteria, which has all kinds of effects on your body.2,3

 Try this instead: There are lots of natural sweeteners that you can use to replace sugar; honey is one of the easiest to find and use and is a potent prebiotic to boot.
 And remember, dark chocolate is still in: it contains fibers and flavanols that the gut can use to support your health.